 Expect rooms with contemporary luxury and cosmopolitan flair.
 Its location in the Time Warner Center affords proximity to high-end shopping, entertainment and some of the city's very best restaurants.
 Guest rooms are not overly spacious but are well designed and have a sophisticated style.
 The marble baths are roomy and sleekly outfitted with appealing enhancements.
 Eastside facing rooms have expansive park views, while westside rooms face the Hudson River with beautiful sunset views.
 These Hudson view rooms have a slightly different layout, include even larger floor space, and feature a window over the deep soaking tub to watch a panorama of colors descend nightly over nearby New Jersey.

-A highly refined modernist style greets guests at this gleaming, glass jewel in the sky, which is becoming a new city landmark.
+A highly refined modernist style greets guests at this gleaming, glass jewel in the sky, which has become a new city landmark.
 Rooms are serene and light filled while the baths provide high luxury.
 The spacious rooms feature a custom-designed beverage center and a media hub integrated with curated art and designer furnishings, complemented by fine linens, aromatic scents and an oversize soaking tub.
 Facilities include an indoor pool and state-of-the-art 1,845-square-foot fitness center.
 This pet-friendly property donates all pet fees to animal charities.
 An underground parking garage is conveniently on-site.
 Carnegie Hall is across the street.

 AAA Inspector 592: Ideal for an urban weekend getaway, the spa and fitness areas here are just about my very favorite in all of New York City.
 Truly exceptional.